 Fret not.
-We’ll give you the up-to-date news about beers, homebrewing, new breweries in town, and many more!
+We’ll give you the up-to-date beer news, homebrewing, new breweries in town, and many more!
 Here’s 52 Brew’s monthly round-up in the world of homebrewing.

 Breweries Supporting Each Other and Their Communities in the Carolinas After Hurricane Florence

 Breweries in the Carolinas are showing us that they don’t just offer good beer — they offer community assistance too.
 After Hurricane Florence battered the area last month, breweries there immediately mobilized to provide free water, ice, food and beer to their affected neighbors.
 And some of them are not only helping their communities; they’re helping each other too by hosting fundraisers to help those whose shops were destroyed by the hurricane.

 It seems Good Samaritans can really come from anywhere — even from inside a beer brewery.